scikit-learn/enhancement_proposals/slep001/discussion.rst

 .. topic:: **`transform` modifying y**

-   Option 1 above could be implementing by allowing transform to modify
+   Variant 1 above could be implementing by allowing transform to modify
    y.
 However, the return signature of transform would be unclear.

    Do we modify all transformers to return a y (y=None for unsupervised